+Experienced lenders can help you compare construction loans and home equity credit lines, so you can evaluate the benefits and risks to ensure a wise decision.
 Homeowners often want to make many improvements to their home.
 It is after all where they live and spend most of their time.
-Homeowners also want to renovate their home to add value to it before they put it on the market and a construction loan and a home equity credit line are two popular finance vehicles.
-It is very critical to find banks, lenders or brokers that extend niche products that help consumers best finance construction.
-There are two major types of loan programs that can accomplish your home renovation dreams:
+Homeowners also want to renovate their home to add value to it before they put it on the market and a construction loan, and a home equity credit line are two popular finance vehicles.
+It is very critical to find banks, lenders or brokers that extend niche products that help consumers best finance home construction.
+Banks and lenders continue to expand new programs in 2023 for home construction financing and HELOCs in all 50 states.

+There are two major types of home construction loan programs that can accomplish your house renovation dreams:

 What are they and what are the advantages and disadvantages of each?

 A home construction loan can be obtained for new construction or renovation to an existing home.
 Most home construction loans are temporary financing options designed for the construction of a new house.
 These construction loans come in various forms, such as construction-to-permanent and construction-only loans.
 Depending on the type of construction loan you secure, you might have the option to transition it into a traditional mortgage once your house is completed.
 Below are the common characteristics of construction loans:

 - The loan amount is usually not equal to what the construction cost is.
 It is usually lower by 2-8%.

 - The construction process must be planned out on a strict schedule.
 You as the borrower, the construction loan lender and contractor will work on several ‘draws’, which are structured payments or installments that are released as the work is being done.

 - Your loan repayment is done over 3-5 years in most cases, and the interest rate can be fixed or variable.
 If you get a fixed rate, you are charged a flat interest rate from the time of the first draw.

 - The home and land are collateral for the construction loan.